earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 Welcome to week {{ page.week }} of Earth Analytics!

-At the end of this week you will be able to:
+At the end of this week, you will be able to:

 * Describe what a spectral band is in remote sensing data.
 * Create maps of spectral remote sensing data using different band combinations including CIR and RGB.